 The Ateneum is closed to the public due to ventilation renovation starting 28 March 2022.
-The museum will reopen in early 2023.
+The museum will reopen on 14 April 2023.
 Read more

 Address: Kaivokatu 2, 00100 Helsinki, Finland

 The Ateneum’s information desk: tel. +358 (0)294 500 401, email: ainfo [a] ateneum.fi (during the museum’s opening hours)

 Operator (Finnish National Gallery): tel. +358 (0)294 500 200 (on weekdays 8:00–16:15)

 The Ateneum’s main entrance is on the Kaivokatu side.
 The accessible entrance is on the Ateneuminkuja side.

 The Ateneum is well connected by public transport, as it is located next to the main railway station.
 The nearest metro stations are Rautatientori and the University of Helsinki (about a 200-metre walk).
 For more information on public transport connections, please visit Helsinki Regional Transport.

 No parking is available at the Ateneum.
 The nearest car park is P-WTC(fees apply).